 - 5. A survey of 30 products was undertaken by Fera Science Ltd in Summer 2021.
 All samples were analysed for the curcuminoids: curcumin, bisdemethoxycurcumin (BDMC) and demethoxycurcumin (DMC) as well as the black pepper derived alkaloid, piperine; and a comprehensive analysis of 69 trace elements which included the heavy metals lead (Pb), mercury (Hg), arsenic (As) and cadmium (Cd).
-These results were presented in a discussion paper to the COT on the 29th of March 2022 (TOX/2022/19). - 6.
+These results were presented in a discussion paper to COT on 29th March 2022 (TOX/2022/19). - 6.
 Since the recent 2021 Fera survey, the FSA have commissioned a further 70 turmeric spice powder analyses for Pb.
-These were included as part of the annual FSA retail chemical safety and imported food surveillance programs. - 7.
-In July 2022 a discussion paper was discussed by COT which covered a review of recent literature on bioavailability impact / pharmacokinetics (PK) with adjuvant compounds delivered in supplements with curcuminoids and an updated review of curcuminoid safety when these supplements are taken long term.
-The discussion paper in July 2022 also covered a market 'snapshot' of 'novel' supplements, i.e. synthetic curcuminoids or curcuminoids within micro or nanoparticles for marketing claims of 'greater absorption'. - 8.
-From the discussion of July 2022 members highlighted that some of the other 'novel' supplement types such as micellar nano and micro formulations should be looked at in further detail, regarding their pharmacokinetics and therefore their impact on the active chemicals (e.g. curcuminoids) bioavailability.
-It has been decided that this will form a new discussion paper in the future as its own topic. - 9.
-This statement provided as Annex A summarises the discussions and conclusions of the Committee from 2019 to date regarding turmeric in food and supplement consumption as 'conventional' supplements, i.e. as a curcuminoid / oleoresin extract with or without the adjuvant compound piperine.
+These were included as part of the annual FSA retail chemical safety (results to be published in early 2023) and imported food surveillance programs (currently no plans to publish these data). - 7.
+In July 2022 a discussion paper was discussed by COT which covered a review of recent literature on bioavailability impact / pharmacokinetics (PK) with adjuvant compounds delivered in supplements with curcuminoids and an updated review of curcuminoid safety when these supplements are taken as a repeat dose over time.
+The discussion paper in July 2022 also covered a market 'snapshot' of 'novel' supplements, i.e., synthetic curcuminoids or curcuminoids within micro or nanoparticles for marketing claims of 'greater absorption'. - 8.
+From the discussion of July 2022 members highlighted that some of the other 'novel' supplement types such as micellar nano and micro formulations should be looked at in further detail, regarding their pharmacokinetics and therefore their impact on the active chemicals (e.g., curcuminoids) bioavailability.
+It has been decided that this will form a new discussion paper in the future as its own topic.

-- 10. This statement also includes extra detail on the adulteration of turmeric powders by other Curcuma species, azo dyes and further assessment of trace element data reported after the 30-product survey discussed in the COT meeting of March 2022. - 11.
+- 9. This statement provided as Annex A summarises the discussions and conclusions of the Committee from 2019 to date regarding turmeric in food and supplement consumption as 'conventional' supplements, i.e., as a curcuminoid / oleoresin extract with or without the adjuvant compound piperine. - 10.
+This statement also includes extra detail on the adulteration of turmeric powders by other Curcuma species, azo dyes and further assessment of trace element data reported after the 30-product survey discussed in the COT meeting of March 2022. - 11.
 This statement references the opinion from the recently published report on 'Adverse effects associated with the consumption of food supplements containing turmeric' by the French Agency for Food, Environmental and Occupational Health & Safety (ANSES).
 At this moment in time only the headline conclusions can be referenced as the full report is currently only available in French.
-An update by the Italian health authorities on the topic is also included.
+An update by the Italian health authorities on the topic is also included. - 12.
+This is the second draft statement which contains suggested changes and wording corrections after recent consideration of the first draft statement by the committee in October 2022.
+Wording changes are primarily relating to the potential idiosyncratic effect and an updated description of the recently published DIGIN study.
+This version also contains corrections from the Chair's comments received after the COT meeting.
+All changes in this version compared to the first draft statement are highlighted for members information.